pyTooling/Actions/doc/JobTemplate/Release/PublishReleaseNotes.rst

 PublishReleaseNotes
 ###################

-This template create a GitHub Release Page and uploads assets to that page.
+This template creates a GitHub Release Page and uploads assets to that page.

 .. topic:: Features